Former NASA Admin Bridenstine to Newsmax: US Going to Moon 'To Stay'

 He said the water could also be made potable to drink, along with sunlight for solar power.

-Artemis I took off from the Kenedy Space Center in Florida Nov.
+Artemis I took off from the Kennedy Space Center in Florida Nov.
 16, and is expected to reach lunar orbit by Nov.
 21, according to NASA.

 "The mission will end with a test of Orion's capability to return safely to Earth," the agency said on its website.
 "Orion will enter Earth's atmosphere traveling at about 25,000 mph.
 Earth's atmosphere will slow the spacecraft down to a speed of about 300 mph, producing temperatures of approximately 5,000 degrees Fahrenheit and testing the heat shield's performance."